Back to home pageProfessional Education

 Simulation

 Simulation learning is used to enhance cognitive and procedural skills.
-Beaumont Royal Oak is fortunate to be home to the Applebaum Simulation Learning Institute, which is one of the most advanced medical simulation facilities in the country.
+Corewell Health William Beaumont University Hospital is fortunate to be home to the Applebaum Simulation Learning Institute, which is one of the most advanced medical simulation facilities in the country.
 Fellows are trained in several procedures, such as central line and arterial line placement, bronchoscopy airway management, and ultrasound, in a simulated environment.
 Case simulation is also possible through use of human physiologic simulators.
 As a capstone project, year fellows have dedicated time to create simulated cases in the SLI, contributing to the learning environment of the fellowship.

 Didactic Programs